 V531.
-It is odd that a sizeof() operator is multiplied by sizeof().
+The sizeof() operator is multiplied by sizeof().
+Consider inspecting the expression.

 Code where a value returned by the sizeof() operator is multiplied by another sizeof() operator most always signals an error.
 It is unreasonable to multiply the size of one object by the size of another object.
 Such errors usually occur when working with strings.